Module 6 of 12 · Async + Virtual

 ✗ The People Pleaser move

-Waits for the client to notice, then softens it — or stays quiet and hopes.
+Waits for the client to notice, then softens it, or stays quiet.

 ✓ The Owner move